-In compliance with City requirements, a Phase I has been completed for the project to assess potential hazards at the project site.
-As described above, the assessment report identified two potential RECs.
+In compliance with City requirements, a Phase I has been completed for the Project to assess potential hazards at the project site.
+As described above, the assessment report identified no RECs.
 Demolition activities are required to ensure an environmental professional to be present during the removal of surface soil; and would also follow BAAQMD and California Department of Occupational Safety and Health (Cal/OSHA) regulations regarding abatement of asbestos-containing materials and lead-based paint.
-In addition, sampling as recommended associated with the identified RECs shall be performed to determine the nature and extent of possible impact.
 The Sunnyvale Municipal Code also includes requirements for the management of hazardous materials.
 Therefore, the findings of the certified LUTE EIR related to hazardous material handling remain valid and no further analysis is required.